Stop Foreclosures & Evictions in Ontario

-This site is designed to help people who may be facing a foreclosure in Toronto or any other location in Ontario.
-We recommend that any person facing a foreclosure contact us as soon as possible.
+This site is designed to help people who may be facing a foreclosure or eviction from their property in Ontario.
+A foreclosure is a legal process by which your mortgage holder can take your property from you.
+The foreclosure process is expensive and time consuming, it is rarely used in Ontario.
+If you have received legal documents regarding a foreclosure of your property you can call us at 416-499-2122 for FREE advice.
 We can quickly tell you what your options are and help stop the foreclosure of your home.

 Ontario foreclosures are not the most common legal method to recover funds from a property that is in default.
-A foreclosure can be time consuming and expensive.
 Lenders will only use this legal process in a few limited situations.
 Most lenders will use the power of sale process since it is faster and cheaper.

 If your property is in foreclosure we highly recommend that you consult with a lawyer and our foreclosure specialist.
 Please call us for a list of lawyers that can provide FREE legal help.
 Note, we are not lawyers and always recommend that our clients obtain legal advice.
 A foreclosure can be a complex legal transaction with the final out come determined by the court system.

 A foreclosure means that the lender will take title to the property and the present owner will be removed from title of the property.
 The original home owner will no longer have any interest in the property and the new owner will assume all responsibility for the property.

 Below are some common questions that you may have regarding foreclosures in Ontario.